janan07/janan07.github.io/easytrieve plugin.md

 # Easytrieve Language Support Plugin

- The Easytrieve Language Support plugin adds features and functionalites to Visual Studio Code which can help with editing and executing Easytrieve code both locally as well as when using Zowe on mainframe.

- _Here we should make a statement about the benefits of using the plugin compared to just using Easytrieve directly._
+Easytrieve Language Support enhances the Easytrieve programming experience on your integrated Development Environment (IDE).
+The extension leverages the language server protocol to provide autocomplete, syntax highlighting and coloring, and diagnostic features for Easytrieve code and macros.
+The Easytrieve Language Support extension can also connect to a mainframe using a Zowe CLI z/OSMF profile to automatically retrieve macros used in your programs and store them in your PC.

+Easytrieve Language Support recognizes files with the extension `.ezt` as Easytrieve files.

+**Note:** Currently, the Easytrieve Langauage Support plug-in works only on Windows 10.
+For full functionality, other tools or plugins may be needed.

+Other tools which can work in combination with the plug-in include the following:

+- Zowe CLI
+- Zowe Explorer
+- JCL Language support
+- DB2 (client, connect, server)
+- Oracle (client, server)
+- Easytrieve for Windows
  ## Table of Contents

-* Summary
-* Dependencies
+_Question: Is Configuring and Basic Settings the same?
+If so, we should remove basic Settings and keep all of this under Configuring._

-* Basic Options
+* Introduction
-* Further Options
+* Plug-in Features
 * Installing
+* Plugin Settings
+  * General settings
+    * Zowe profile
+    * Options Table
+    * Macros
+    * eztsql
+  * JCL Generate Settings
+    * Jobcard
+    * Cbaaload
+    * Ezoptbl
+    * Jobparm
+    * Eztdsn
+  * Other settings
+    * Db_Name_Override
+    * Env
 * Configuring
-  * Configuring the plugin
+  * Configuring the plug-in
     * Option Table Setup
     * Macro Location Setup
     * Create a Zowe Profile